ddosgrid/ddosgrid-v2/README.md

 ```

 ## miner
 Enter the `miner` subproject and install the necessary dependencies.
-Make sure you are running Node.JS version 10 and that you lave libpcap installed.
+Make sure you are running Node.JS version 10 and that you have libpcap installed.
 ```bash
 cd miner
 npm i